 Help with Computers / internet

-Teaching English: If you are interested, you can also teach English or any other subjects to the village children.
+Teaching English: If you are interested, you can also teach English or any other subjects to the village children at the local school.
 In return, you can enjoy the smiles and laughter of the children.

 Nepali, English, and Hindi

-At the moment, volunteers are kindly requested to contribute financially to our home .To be honest we do not have any other extra income.So we would be enormously grateful if you could contribute 5 Euros per person per day for hosting you. (this will be 600 in nepali rupees.)This is very important for the survival of the household and also to provide you a decent food and accommodation.
+At the moment, volunteers are kindly requested to contribute financially to our home .To be honest we do not have any other extra income.So we would be enormously grateful if you could contribute 5 Euros per person per day for hosting you. (this will be 700 in Nepali rupees.)This is very important for the survival of the household and also to provide you with decent food and accommodation.
 We have a firm belief that you will understand this fact and act accordingly.

 Limited internet access